 - Knowledge Broker: And she uses it to her advantage by talking Elise into a FaceHeel Turn.

-- Meaningful Name: "Pulmonary" means related to the lung, and is almost certainly the type of disease Rakya has.
+- Meaningful Name: Pulmoni is dative singular form for lung in Latin and plural form of lung in Romanian, and is almost certainly the type of disease Rakya has.
 Rack ya lungs.

 - Must Have Nicotine: And tries to stretch her few cigarettes by cutting her tobacco with decidedly unhygienic substances.

 - Second Face Smoke: Whatever nastiness she's got brewing in her lungs could kill a lesser person.
 And does.

 - Smoking Is Cool: She has an ability where she smokes, causing Damage Over Time to all enemies and allies in the room.

 - Verbal Tic: *Kaff kaff* Oh, *gack* *huuuckhh* y-*bluh-hurf* yeah...*hrk hrk guack!*

 - Wrench Wench: She starts with the Repair skill, and is unmatched when it comes to repairing and optimizing modules.

 - Big Bad: As part of his gang's Five-Man Band.
 As far as the leader of a petty gang can be one, anyway.

 - Book Dumb: Somebody buy this guy a thesaurus, stat!